KonstantinosChaldaiopoulos/DeepLearningPix2Pix/README.md

 # DeepLearningPix2Pix
-A deep learning project for Msc in Democritus utilizing a pix2pix generative adversarial network
+A deep learning project for the MSc program in Democritus utilizing a pix2pix generative adversarial network